PierreRochard/lightning-transactions/my_commitment_transaction_with_htlcs.md

        *                         `- You can spend it if I broadcast this tx and you have the revocation key
        |                                          (punish breach outcome)
        |
        *
-       |
-       |
-       *
-       |                        ,-- If I have the secret payment preimage -> 2-of-2 multisig output for HTLC success transaction
+       |                        ,-- If I have the secret payment preimage -> 2-of-2 multisig output for HTLC success tx
        |  Your payment to me   /                                                        (see below)
        \----------------------<
         (P2WSH, HTLC output)  |